 You can choose to receive your personal budget as a direct payment each month.
 This gives you the control to employ someone you know to care for you at home rather than using a homecare agency, though you'll then have responsibilities as an employer.

-If you aren't eligible for the council to contribute to your homecare costs, you will have to pay for it yourself.
+If you're not eligible for the council to contribute to your homecare costs, you'll have to pay for it yourself.

 Benefits that can help you with homecare